wilsonmar/wilsonmar.github.io/shop/index.md

 [ ] Big waterproof airtight bag for storing soiled underwear.

 [ ] Underwear from Ex-officio, at $25 each, is worth every penny to me for its comfort and quick-drying properties (not cotton)
+   It doubles as a bathing suit (kept in a waterproof bag)

 [ ] Woolite Travel Laundry Soap or Travelon Laundry Soap Sheets so you can hand wash laundry in a sink.